abhinav0000004/EY_HackPions_2.0_Team_Bolt_Intel_Information_Risk_Analyzer/README.md

 ## Flow of the Project
 ![](https://github.com/abhinav0000004/EY_HackPions_2.0_Team_Bolt_Intel_Information_Risk_Analyzer/blob/main/Screenshots/Flow.PNG)

-### This [Ipynb](https://github.com/abhinav0000004/EY_HackPions_2.0_Team_Bolt_Intel_Information_Risk_Analyzer/blob/main/impactAnalysis.ipynb) contains the entire code to extract all the infromation from the mail along with the prediction of the kind of risk associated with the mail, factors which helps in calculating the risk score and Impact score.
+### This [Ipynb](https://github.com/abhinav0000004/EY_HackPions_2.0_Team_Bolt_Intel_Information_Risk_Analyzer/blob/main/impactAnalysis%20.ipynb) contains the entire code to extract all the infromation from the mail along with the prediction of the kind of risk associated with the mail, factors which helps in calculating the risk score and Impact score.
+While there are other scripts as well for [newsScrapping](https://github.com/abhinav0000004/EY_HackPions_2.0_Team_Bolt_Intel_Information_Risk_Analyzer/blob/main/news_Scrapping.ipynb) and [incidentForcasting](https://github.com/abhinav0000004/EY_HackPions_2.0_Team_Bolt_Intel_Information_Risk_Analyzer/blob/main/forecast.ipynb)

 ## Screenshot from website
 Upload Input|  Table contains all the information related to mail